syncfusion-content/blazor-docs/blazor/input-mask/native-events.md

 ---
 layout: post
 title: Native Events in Blazor Input Mask Component | Syncfusion
-description: Learn about Native Events in Blazor Input Mask component of Syncfusion, and more details.
+description: Checkout and learn here all about Native Events in Syncfusion Blazor Input Mask component and much more.
 platform: Blazor
 control: Input Mask
 documentation: ug
 ---

-# Overview
+# Native Events in Blazor Input Mask Component

 The following section explains the steps to include native events and pass data to event handler in MaskedTextBox component.